omeh-a/dpdk-udp-echo/README.md

 sudo LD_LIBRARY_PATH=./dpdk/dpdk-stable-22.11.1/install/lib/x86_64-linux-gnu ./udpecho-l 0-1 --proc-type=primary --file-prefix=pmd1
 ```

-... making sure to include the appropriate directory for a DPDK installation matching the one used to build the program.
+... making sure to include the appropriate directory for a DPDK installation matching the one used to build the program. **You need to set up DPDK and attach the `vfio-pci` driver to your target network device!**.
+Follow the DPDK Linux Quick-start guide for help on this.

+If you want to run this on your local machine, ignore the moving instructions and just run the command :)

+## Bugs

+This program does not work as you might expect.
+It's not entirely clear why, but running DPDK in the same address space as LWIP appears to cause constant and frustrating issues.
+Please be warned that if you use my code as a reference, many design decisions are simply avoiding the issues that would appear noramlly as opposed to being best practice.

+** Do not trust the LWIP documentation if you want to extend this! **